Western Flyer (boat)

 The Western Flyer is a fishing boat, most known for its use by John Steinbeck and Ed Ricketts in their 1940 expedition to the Gulf of California, the notes from which culminated in their 1941 book Sea of Cortez, later reworked by Steinbeck into The Log from the Sea of Cortez (1951).
-Called the "most famous fishing vessel ever to have sailed," the 77 foot Western Flyer is currently being restored in Port Townsend, WA.
-The Western Flyer Foundation was formed in its honor with the goal of educating youth about the intersection of science and literature.
+According to Kevin Bailey, "the most famous fishing vessel ever to have sailed", the 77 foot Western Flyer was restored in Port Townsend, Washington.
+The Western Flyer Foundation was formed with the goal of educating youth about the intersection of science and literature.

 Construction

-The Western Flyer was built in Tacoma, WA in 1937 by the Western Boat Building Company, owned by Martin Petrich.
+The Western Flyer was built in Tacoma, Washington, in 1937 by the Western Boat Building Company, owned by Martin Petrich.
 Petrich partnered with brothers Tony and Frank Berry to build the seiner, which is made from old-growth fir.
 It was designed specifically for the Monterey, California sardine fishery, with the capability of heading to Alaska annually for salmon.
 On July 3, 1937, the Flyer was completed.